luoxiu/Schedule/README.md

 #### Lifecycle

-You can observe the life cycle of task in real time:
+You can inspect the life cycle of task in real time:

 ```swift
 let timeline = task.timeline